cy33hc/ps4-ezremote-client/README.md

 ```
 Triangle - Menu (after a file(s)/folder(s) is selected)
 Cross - Select Button/TextBox
-Circle - Un-Select the file list to navigate to other widgets
+Circle - Un-Select the file list to navigate to other widgets or Close Dialog window in most cases
 Square - Mark file(s)/folder(s) for Delete/Rename/Upload/Download
 R1 - Navigate to the Remote list of files
 L1 - Navigate to the Local list of files
-TouchPad Button - Exit Application
+TouchPad Button - Exit Application (versions prior to 1.06)
+Options Button - Exit Application (versions 1.06 and above)
 ```

 ## Multi Language Support